fachschaft/exams-database/library/README.txt

-You have to load Zend Framework 1.11.11 Released in here.
+If it isn't installed globally, i.e. in PATH, you have to load Zend Framework 1.11.11 in here.

 e.g.:
 # Symlink: